LarryJane491/Lora-Training-in-Comfy/README.md

 This node is confirmed to work for SD 1.5 models.
 If you want to use SD 2.0, you have to go into the train.py script file and set is_v2_model to 1.

 I have no idea about SDXL.
 If someone could test it and confirm or infirm, I’d appreciate ^^.
 I know the LoRA project included custom scripts for SDXL, so maybe it’s more complicated.

-Same for LCM and Turbo, I have no idea if LoRA training works the same for that.
+Same for LCM and Turbo, I have no idea if it works for that.

 ----

 TROUBLESHOOT: